-- (b) (5 points) Suppose each of the processes writes to a 512-byte (0x200 byte) global buffer located at address 0x3800.
-Then, (if all accessible pages are allocated into physical memory) how many physical pages of memory must be present to support the processes's memory?
-9 (1 extra copy of page written to; note original can be evicted) - 3.
-(7 points) In an inode-based filesystem that implements copy-on-write snapshots, moving a file that - 5.
-(7 points) in an inde-based mesystem that implements copy-on-write snapshots, moving a me that is included in a prior snapshot from one directory to another in the current version of the filesystem typically requires which of the following operations?
-Ignore updates to modification times, creation times, etc. Select all that apply. - $\bigcirc$ creating a new copy of the inode for the file - $\bigcirc$ creating a new copy of the data blocks for the file - $\sqrt{}$ creating a new copy of the inode for the source directory - $\sqrt{}$ creating a new copy of one or more data blocks for the source directory - $\sqrt{}$ creating a new copy of the inode for the destination directory - $\sqrt{}$ creating a new copy of one or more data blocks for the destination directory - $\bigcirc$ creating a new copy of the inode for the parent directory of the source and/or destination directory - 4.
+- 2. Suppose an operating system with 4KB pages is running exactly two processes, both running foo.exe.
+Each of the two processes has the following identical memory layout (but have different contents in their stack and heap): - 0x0-0xFFF: inaccessible (segfault) - 0x1000-0x2FFF: mmapped read-only backed by foo.exe bytes 0x0 through 0x1FFF - 0x3000-0x4FFF: mmapped copy-on-write backed by foo.exe bytes 0x2000 through 0x3FFF, initially the same as foo.exe's contents - 0x5000-0x5FFF: heap - 0x6000-0x6FFF: inaccessible (segfault) - 0x7000-0x7FFF: stack - 0x8000+: inaccessible (segfault) - (a) (5 points) If all pages accessible to the two processes are allocated into physical memory, then how many physical pages of memory must be initially present in memory to support the processes' memory?
+(Ignore page tables and other kernel data structures.) - (b) (5 points) Suppose each of the processes writes to a 512-byte (0x200 byte) global buffer located at address 0x3800.
+Then, (if all accessible pages are allocated into physical memory) how many physical pages of memory must be present to support the processes's memory? - 3.
+(7 points) In an inode-based filesystem that implements copy-on-write snapshots, moving a file that is included in a prior snapshot from one directory to another in the current version of the filesystem typically requires which of the following operations?
+Ignore updates to modification times, creation times, etc. Select all that apply. - \bigcirc creating a new copy of the inode for the file - \bigcirc creating a new copy of the data blocks for the file - \bigcirc creating a new copy of the inode for the source directory - creating a new copy of one or more data blocks for the source directory - \bigcirc creating a new copy of the inode for the destination directory - creating a new copy of one or more data blocks for the destination directory - \bigcirc creating a new copy of the inode for the parent directory of the source and/or destination directory - 4.
 (4 points) Which of the following are advantages of a capability-based system over an access-controllist-based system?
-Select all that apply. - $\sqrt{}$ it is easier for a user to give a particular program they are running access to fewer resources than their other programs keyed wrong originally! - $\bigcirc$ it is easier to have consistent names for resource (like files) across the entire system - $\bigcirc$ it is easier to change the resources (like files) that a process has access to from outside the process while it is running early version missed 'to' - $\sqrt{}$ it is less likely for a system call implementation to accidentally omit a check of whether a process has access to resources (like files)
+Select all that apply. - \bigcirc it is easier for a user to give a particular program they are running access to fewer resources than their other programs - \bigcirc it is easier to have consistent names for resource (like files) across the entire system - \bigcirc it is easier to change the resources (like files) that a process has access to from outside the process while it is running - it is less likely for a system call implementation to accidentally omit a check of whether a process has access to resources (like files)